-This course includes the study of the basic techniques of jazz and show dance.
-Warm-up, barre work, center work, and basic dance steps.
+The basic techniques of jazz and show dance are studied with emphasis on warm-up, barre work, center work, and basic dance steps.

 Social Dance HPER-146 1 hour

 This course includes instruction and practice in the basic skills and steps involved in the modern ballroom dances of today.